 6. Conclusions

 Using the primary cementing in P&A as an example, the fully coupled porothermoelastic-osmosis-filtration (PTEOF) model is presented here.
-It has been demonstrated that under HTHP conditions, the induced pore pressure in low permeability material such as cement can be so large that it greatly reduces the effective stress, and can even extend the cement into the tensile region.
-This reduced effective stress phenomenon will, in general, increase the probability of cement failure that may occur in different types.
+It has been demonstrated that under HTHP conditions, the induced pore pressure in low permeability material such as cement can be so large that it can generate tensile effective stresses.
+This phenomenon will, in general, increase the probability of cement failure.
 By the pairwise bivariate analysis, the properties that are important for the HTHP cementing are parsed out.
-Based on these results, two new concepts of permeability forgiveness cement and phase-change cement are proposed here for the future of HTHP cementing design.
-Furthermore, by adapting the scaling analysis approach, three zones (safe, transition, and damage) with clear boundary values are shown in the (HTDN) and (MDT) plot, to give the cementing researchers and practitioners a direct and meaningful guidance about how much tensile failure risk the cement is facing when it is placed under the HTHP conditions.
+Based on these results, two new concepts are proposed in which: 1) permeability targets a desired range that is large enough to facilitate timely dissipation of pore pressure due to radial fluid flow while still giving the necessary zonal isolation by preventing axial flow through the length of the plug, and 2) seeking methods to substantially increase the specific heat of the cement.
+Furthermore, by scaling analysis and Monte Carlo simulation, three zones (safe, transition, and damage) with clear boundary values are shown in the (HTDN) and (MDT) plot.
+Of these, Z1 is by far the most influential, showing that cement design with higher … and lower … is expected to reduce the likelihood of pore-pressure induced failure as the cement experiences temperature changes during its service life.

+A practical implication is that thermal properties, such as thermal conductivity, specific heat capacity, thermal expansion coefficient ratio, deserve more attention in cement design for HTHP conditions.
+The potential impact of increasing the specific heat capacity is substantial, especially because it allows mitigation of pore pressure buildup without the need to deliberately increase the hydraulic diffusivity (which may not be desirable for other reasons).

-More importantly, the implications of our results challenge the prevailing HTHP cementing principles and provide a new perspective of design and guidance by addressing the porous intrinsic nature of cement.
-Current cementing improvement practices, such as adding different additives into cement to enhance its mechanical properties, will not change the fact that the new additive mix is still a porous media.
-While the new additive can change the pore space into various sizes as small as the nano-scale, without considering the underlying physical principles governing the mechanical behaviors under the framework of porous media, it sometimes will jeopardize the whole system instead.
+These results show the need for mechanical modeling to guide design of cementing materials for HTHP conditions.
+Common cement improvement practices, such as including different additives into cement to enhance its mechanical properties, will not change the fact that cement is inevitably a porous media.
+While the new additive can change the pore space into various sizes as small as the nano-scale, without considering the underlying physical principles governing the mechanical behaviors within a poromechanical framework, modifications of properties with on objective in mind could inadvertently increase risk of failure due to another mechanism.
+On the other hand, guided by fully-coupled modelling, the future of cement design for HTHP conditions can be more effective by pursuing directions that may not be apparent without the use of a poromechanical model. . sometimes will jeopardize the whole system instead.
 Our results indicate that when cementing under HTHP conditions, the mechanical properties, such as shear modulus and Poisson’s ratio, may not be the most important parameters to maintain the integrity of cement, and the low permeability will actually cause the tensile stress to damage the system.
 Thus, we are proposing a new cementing design principle of permeability forgiveness, which allows for some tolerance of permeability in order to avoid the permeability penalty.

-Another important implication from our results is that instead of focusing on enhancing the mechanical properties, thermal properties, such as thermal conductivity, specific heat capacity, thermal expansion coefficient ratio deserve more attention.
-Our analysis shows that the magnitude of thermal induced pore pressure results from the competing process of thermal diffusion and fluid diffusion.
-Thus, slowing down the thermal transfer process becomes a key step in preventing the thermal load induced pore pressure damage.
-Certainly, reducing the thermal conductivity is the most direct method to achieve this goal.
-However, our results show that increasing the specific heat capacity is another efficient way to slow down the pore pressure build up progress.
-More importantly, it provides a totally new perspective of creating a phase-change cement with high volume specific heat capacity but low thermal conductivity that is specially designed for HTHP conditions, which has very promising and wide applications.

 Acknowledgments